mondalsoumyadeep/2024_Soft_Matter_Coarsening_of_aster_defects_in_a_model_polar_active_matter/README.md

 The defect_dynamics.py file is used to characterize topological defects with different charges and configurations, specifically +/-1.

+The folder Radial_distribution_function contains the data, code and plot for the RDF of the arrested state configuration of the defects.

 In the pdf, We examine the effect of the different parameters on the system.